SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-03.md

 ## SAV Agent
 {{fig-sav-agent}} shows SAV Agent.
-SAV Information Manager in SAV Agent parses the messages received by Validation Speaker.
+SAV Information Manager in SAV Agent parses the messages received by Validation Receiver.
 The SAV-related information carried in the messages will be stored in SAV Information Base.
 The information of Source Speaker, protocol speaker, timestamp, and other useful things will also be recorded together.
 The recorded information will be disseminated to SAV Rule Generator.
 SAV rules (e.g., tuples like <prefix, interface set, validity state>) will be generated and stored in SAV Table {{I-D.huang-savnet-sav-table}}.
 Besides rule generation, SAV Information Base also provides the support of diagnosis.
 Operators can look up the information in the base for protocol monitoring or troubleshooting.

 ~~~
                 Messages from
-                Validation Speaker
+                Validation Receiver
                     |
     +---------------|---------------+
     | SAV Agent     |               |